The Cheap Eats Guide to Rome

 Tacito

-For such a nice looking place and hearty portions the prices were more than reasonable.
+For such a nice-looking place and hearty portions, the prices were more than reasonable.
 The personal pizzas ranged from €11 to €14, with many of the pizzas having more intricate toppings.
 I ended up going with the RE for €12 which was topped with truffle cream, mozzarella, mushroom, prosciutto, and burrata.
-I’d very happily order this item again, although the menu was filled with a diverse mix of immaculate looking options like their spicy Angel & Demons pasta.
+I’d very happily order this item again, although the menu was filled with a diverse mix of tasty-looking options like their spicy Angel & Demons pasta.

 Via Tacito, 18